 What she provides is a service – her advice and expertise are non-physical yet brings her clients incredible value.

 Especially during tough times when business is slow, she could innovate her offerings by adding to her inventory.
 She already offers a great service, but what if she added a product, too?

 She could develop informational products such as brochures or e-books on financial health.
 She’s an expert in her field so developing digital files of her expertise could be a great way to attract new revenue streams.
 She can advertise and sell the information products to her clients and through her website.

 By diversifying her catalogue and adding revenue streams, she can keep her consulting business financially viable during tough times.

 Improve the tangible and intangible aspects of your offerings

-Robert, the restaurant owner, offers tangible products – food – to his customers every time they come sit at his tables.
+Robert, the restaurant owner, offers tangible products – food – to his customers every time they come to sit at his tables.
 His cookbook is diverse and his head chef makes amazing dishes that delight families and food critics alike.

 Only, something isn’t quite right – his reviews online point out that while the food is great, the setting and atmosphere need some work.
-His dimly lit hole-in-the wall restaurant doesn’t attract anything more than local customers and his reviews are taking a hit.
+His dimly lit hole-in-the-wall restaurant doesn’t attract anything more than local customers and his reviews are taking a hit.

 Robert should invest some effort into improving the overall experience of his customers.
 His unique offering should involve two things – the food plates (the tangible aspect) and the mood and setting of the dining experience (the intangible aspect).